deepdoctection/deepdoctection/docs/manual/install.md

 ## Makefile

-Check Makefile for more functionalities.
+Check the Makefile for more functionalities (jupyter lab installation etc.)